gabrielcoelh8/westron-api/README.md

 ## About
 Enabling the use of various modern LLMs (ChatGPT, Gemini), the API functions as a small natural language processing model, with its main features:
-* Translation of texts to various languages:
+* Translation of texts to various languages
-    * `"portuguese", "english", "spanish", "french"`
 * Detection of negative sentiments and making texts more positive
-* Grammar and spelling correction in various languages:
+* Grammar and spelling correction in various languages
-    * `"portuguese", "english", "spanish", "french"`

 > The project architecture allows future addition of new models, or even the use of fine-tuned or proprietary models.